 - “Disabled Pass Applications” will be kept on file for one (1) calendar year plus the prior calendar year.

-- There is a one-time fee of $20.00 for the Disabled Pass payable at time of application.
+- There is an annual fee of $20.00 for the Disabled Pass payable at time of application.
 Checks can be made out to SCCPRD.

 - Replacement Disabled Passes will be issued through the reapplication process only.

 - Reservations Unit staff will be responsible for issuing and tracking the issuance of the Disabled Passes.